jovotech/jovo-framework/docs/components.md

 ### Output

-This folder contains all output classes that are used by the Jovo `$send` command.
+This folder contains all output classes that are used by the Jovo `$send()` method.
 Learn more about this in our [output classes documentation](./output-classes.md).

 ### Models